Trustees: Celeste Watkins-Hayes, Ph.D., C'96

 Dr. Watkins-Hayes has been widely quoted in the popular press as a recognized expert on social inequality and has published pieces in The New York Times, Al Jazeera English, and Chicago Magazine.
 Watkins-Hayes’ intellectual commitments are motivated by a desire to offer analyses and prescriptions, based on empirically- and conceptually-rich research, that address the real-world issues that limit human potential.
 Her scholarship therefore speaks directly to current policy debates.

 Dr. Watkins-Hayes has received numerous awards and honors for her professional achievements including a Robert Wood Johnson Foundation Health Investigator Award and a National Science Foundation Early CAREER Award.
 She has been featured in articles for ESSENCE magazine, “The New Power Generation,” and USA Today Weekend magazine, “Black History Month Celebration: The Next Generation of African-American Achievers.”
-She graduated summa cum laude from Spelman and is a member of the National Advisory Board for the Women’s Research and Resource Center at Spelman.
-She is the founder of the 10 @ 10 Initiative which has raised more than half a million dollars for the Women’s Center Endowment Campaign.
+She graduated summa cum laude from Spelman, is the current vice chair of the board of trustees, a member of the

 Thoughts on why she chose to serve on the Spelman College Board of Trustees: Attending Spelman was one of the best experiences of my life.
 I was encouraged to dream, to lead, and to serve.
 It was my Spelman experience that led to me choosing to become a professor.
 I firmly believe in doing everything that I can to contribute to the institution to ensure that other women have the same, or even better, opportunities to shape the world around them after receiving a Spelman education.